2013–14 West Bromwich Albion F.C. season: League Cup

 Albion participated in the 2013–14 Football League Cup.
 At half-time in their home tie against Arsenal, the club were presented with a blue plaque as one of the 12 founder members of the Football League, which was celebrating its 125th anniversary.
 The plaque was later displayed on the outside of the East Stand at The Hawthorns.

 Transfers

 In

+Brackets around club names denote the player's contract with that club had expired before he joined West Brom.

+Loans in

 Out

+Brackets around club names denote the player joined that club after his West Brom contract expired.